 Taking all expenses into account, the cost of living in New York City is at least 68.8% higher than the national average.
 If you live in the city center, however, it’s even worse.
 The cost of living in Manhattan is more than double the national average.1

 Now we’ll take a deep dive into data on housing costs, food prices, and other living expenses, to find out how a move New York City might impact your wallet (or confirm what you already know if you currently call NYC home).
+If you have some additional financial questions that you still need answers to, here are the top 10 New York City financial advisor firms.

 Cost of Renting in New York